-The Valuer-General Victoria (VGV) is the Authority's independent valuation agency and in conjunction with Napier & Blakely Pty Ltd has completed a revaluation of land and buildings, and infrastructure assets in March 2015 for the 2014/15 financial year, in line with the five year schedule of the Department.
+The Valuer-General Victoria (VGV) is the Authority's independent valuation agency.
+A revaluation of land and buildings, and infrastructure assets was last completed in March 2015 for the 2014/15 financial year, in line with the five year schedule of the Department.
+The next scheduled revaluation will be in the 2019/20 financial year.